-We do not treat or provide services for Couples, Autistic Spectrum Conditions, Written Assessments such as Court Reports or Intelligent Testing
+We do not treat or provide services for Couples, Autistic Spectrum Conditions or provide Written Assessments such as Court Reports or Intelligent Testing.

 What training does a Clinical Psychologist have?

-A qualified clinical Psychologist has either a Masters or a Doctoral degree and receives one of the highest levels of education of all health care professionals, spending an average of eight years in education and training specifically in psychology.
+A qualified Clinical Psychologist has either a Masters or a Doctoral degree and receives one of the highest levels of education of all health care professionals, spending an average of eight years in education and training specifically in psychology.
 First they do an accredited undergraduate degree in psychology and then either a two-year Master’s degree or a three-year Doctoral degree in clinical psychology.
-Following their university training they then undertake registrar training for up to two years, overseen by the Psychology Board of Australia, to gain endorsement as a clinical psychologist.
-In Australia psychology is a regulated health profession under the Australian Health Practitioner Regulation Agency in partnership with the Psychology Board of Australia, however, not all clinical psychologists hold these qualifications.
-General psychologists without clinical endorsement require must less study and training.
+Following their university training they then undertake registrar training for up to two years, overseen by the Psychology Board of Australia to gain endorsement as a Clinical Psychologist.
+In Australia psychology is a regulated health profession under the Australian Health Practitioner Regulation Agency in partnership with the Psychology Board of Australia, however, not all psychologists hold these qualifications.
+General psychologists without clinical endorsement require much less study and training.

 What if I wish to learn more about a specific psychologist training or clinical psychologist qualifications where do I go?

-www.psychologyboard.gov.au and search the Registers of Practitioners by the psychologist’s name, state and the profession of psychology; click on View Details to view their qualifications and to determine if they are endorsed as a clinical psychologist.
+Search the Registers of Practitioners by the psychologist’s name, state and the psychology profession, click on "view details" to examine their qualifications and to determine if they are endorsed as a Clinical Psychologist.

 What are my Rights?

-Before people can work as psychologists they must be registered with the Psychology Board of Australia (PBA).
-Your psychologist is a member of the Australian Psychological Society (APS) & APS Clinical College which is the largest professional association of psychologists in Australia, with a comprehensive Code of Ethics and complementary series of Ethical Guidelines.
+Before people can work as Psychologists they must be registered with the Psychology Board of Australia (PBA).
+Our Clinical Psychologists are Members of the Australian Psychological Society (APS) & Members of the APS Clinical College which is the largest professional association of psychologists in Australia, which includes a comprehensive Code of Ethics and complementary series of Ethical Guidelines.

-As a client of an APS psychologist, you have a right to expect that:
+As a client of an APS Clinical Psychologist, you have a right to expect that

 • You will receive a clear explanation of the service you will receive